-This has not gone so well as the last two centuries has demonstrated (see “Modernism and Its Discontents”), and so modernism has been explicitly rejected by postmodernists, who deny the universality of reason in favor of the variability of experience (see “Postmodernism Is Its Discontents”).
-This movement is a recent one, having only matured since the 1970’s and having been disseminated at first in academia and only gradually into Western popular culture.
-Postmodernists also vehemently reject the authoritarian claims of religious absolutists in favor of a pragmatic response to the vagaries of experience or a relativism that sees morality as a social creation and a veiled means of exploitation.
+This has not gone so well as the last two centuries has demonstrated (see “Modernism and Its Discontents”), and so modernism has been explicitly rejected by postmodernists, who deny the universality of reason in favor of the variability of experience, even to the point of claiming mind to be molded by identity, and therefore private (see “Postmodernism Is Its Discontents”).
+This movement is a recent one, having only matured since the 1970’s and having been disseminated at first in academia and only gradually into Western popular culture, largely through the need of human sciences to consider will to be as determined as physical reality.
+Postmodernists also vehemently reject the authoritarian claims of religious absolutists in favor of a pragmatic response to the vagaries of experience or a relativism that sees morality as a social creation or a veiled means of exploitation.

 These three outlooks are explicitly exclusive of each other, reflecting the historical conflicts that made them necessary.
 Modernism and postmodernism are adaptations to massive public failures of warrant.
 They were cobbled together in desperate efforts to find cultural consensus during two nightmarish epochs of disorientation: the Reformation and the early twentieth century (see “My Argument in Brief”).
 The formation of the later mode was inevitably a rebuke to the former’s catastrophic failure.
 That they now coexist somehow in contemporary culture indicts it and its members who shift thoughtlessly from one mode of warrant to another, employing whatever axioms suit their private intent as they pursue interests in a public sphere, justifying this public moral claim by reference to authority and that one by appeal to “common sense,” and yet another by mention of private experience or expediency.
 Such is the moral life of the consumer.